-Assuming the steps of Test 1 (see Test 1 - Basic operation on page 305), issue a grls command.
+Assuming the steps of Test 1 (see Test 1 - Basic Operation on page 336), issue a qrls command.
 Have another window open into the /var/spool/torque/spool directory and tail the job.

 After the qrls, the job's output should resume.